learn-co-students/retake-module-3-code-challenge-round-1-nyc01-seng-ft-082420-flatagram-1603375581/README.md

 4. Structured HTML creation code cleanly and in a reusable way, using a semantically correct HTML structure without any unnecessary elements.

-5. Completed at least one Advanced Deliverable.
+5. All of the above, plus completed at least one Advanced Deliverable.

 ### Events